|

 early years in Turkey, from 1949 to 1956, owing to his father, the late Syed

 Musharrafu-ud-dins deputation in Ankara.
-Fluently he can converse in Turkish
+He claims to speak Turkish Fluently.

-On return to Pakistan, General Pervez Musharraf received his education from Saint
+On return to Pakistan from Turkey, General Pervez Musharraf received his education from Saint

 Patrick's High School, Karachi, and then from F. C. College, Lahore.
 In 1961, he joined